10/30/2018

 Rule #2.
 Showcase your personality

 Fashion is all about making a difference and helping others to embrace their bodies and personalities.
 Talented stylists describe fashion as the most natural extension of the human personality.
 If you’ve heard of the saying wearing your heart on your sleeve, in the mind of a stylist and a fashion writer, this is precisely what you can do.
 Consequently, recruiters would want you to use your outfit to showcase the most important part(s) of your personality - with regards to what is relevant to the role in question.
 Your style needs, therefore, to be unique.
+You can look for inspiration on women fashion beauty article or magazines to level up your style that will suit on your needs.
 It has to be you.
 Customized and tailored items can change your outfit dramatically.
 Ultimately, there’s no such thing as one size fits all.
 But if you know how to make your clothes fit you as if they were made for you, then you can already stand out from the crowd.
 Using the right details, you can create a playful accent of color or a fun clash of texture to demonstrate your sense of humor, your bold attitude, or even your style intelligence.

 Rule #3.
 Introduce something from the latest trends